djeada/Linux-Notes/notes/partitions.md

 Created a new partition 1 of type 'Linux' and of size 50 GiB.
 ```

+- A new primary Linux partition was created with a size of 50 GiB.
+- It was assigned as partition number 1.
+- The partition starts at the default first sector, which is 2048.

 **Formatting the Partition**:

 ```bash
 sudo mkfs.ext4 /dev/sda1
 ```

+This action prepares the partition for use by creating an **ext4** filesystem structure on it.

 #### Extended and Logical Partitions

 Extended partitions are a workaround for the MBR limitation of four primary partitions.
 An extended partition acts as a container for logical partitions, allowing you to create more than four partitions on a disk.